About Jeff Ellis & Associates, Inc.

-The first training organization to include accountability audits of lifeguards – Aquatic Safety Operational Audits.
+- The first training organization to include accountability audits of lifeguards – Aquatic Safety Operational Audits.

-- Lifeguards are secretly video recorded while they are performing their lifeguarding duties and evaluated on their ability to maintain the 10/20 Protection Standard, professionalism, protection from the environment, and other behavior components designed to maximize the lifeguard’s effectiveness in preventing an incident from occurring in the first place.
-Next, those lifeguards are subjected to on-the-spot evaluation of their rescue abilities, followed by an administrative evaluation for supervisor and facility.
-If problems are discovered at any point, they are remediated thus mitigating risk before a catastrophic event can take place.
+- Lifeguards are secretly video recorded while they are performing their lifeguarding duties and evaluated on their ability to maintain the 10/20 Protection Standard, professionalism, protection from the environment, and other behavior components designed to maximize the lifeguard’s effectiveness in preventing an incident from occurring.
+Next, lifeguards are subjected to evaluation of their ability to execute the facilities Emergency Action Plan, for a variety of simulated emergency scenarios.
+Finally, an administrative evaluation for supervisors and the facility is conducted.

-The first and only training organization that maintains long term data on rescue trends and outcomes, allowing E&A to adjust or refine training when the evidence suggests this is needed.
+- The first and only training organization that maintains long term data on rescue trends and outcomes, allowing E&A to adjust or refine training when the evidence suggests this is needed.

 - Most other training organizations rely on theoretical opinions while we seek to constantly test the norms to ensure that we are always providing the best care possible.

-ILTP® main badge logo.
+International Lifeguard Training Program (ILTP®)original logo.
 The successor program to the National Pool and Waterpark Lifeguard® Training Program and the new mark of aquatics excellence

 The Comprehensive Aquatic Risk Management Program logo.